promise/readme/README.md

 ✅ Merged PR #72 in biaw/imagehost
 ✨ Pushed 1 commit to biaw/multidomain
 ✅ Merged PR #77 in biaw/multidomain
-📝 Created review (approved) on PR #77 in biaw/multidomain
-📝 Created review (approved) on PR #72 in biaw/imagehost
-✨ Pushed 2 commits to biaw/imagehost
-📝 Created review (dismissed) on PR #69 in biaw/test-area
-✨ Pushed 1 commit to biaw/imagehost
-✅ Merged PR #77 in biaw/imagehost
-📝 Created review (approved) on PR #69 in biaw/test-area
-✨ Pushed 1 commit to biaw/test-area
-✅ Merged PR #74 in biaw/test-area
-📝 Created review (approved) on PR #74 in biaw/test-area
 ```

 ## Repositories I maintain